chrisbutcher/goscheme/README.md

 An experimental Scheme interpreter and REPL in Go.

 ## Latest
-See the development branch for a cleaner re-design that is underway.
+See the [experimental](https://github.com/chrisbutcher/goscheme/tree/experimental) branch for a cleaner re-design that is underway.

 ## Running
 ```bash